nutman/auth0_second_try/README.md

 ##How it works

+/auth0_second_try
- * server.js - app
+ server.js - app
- * server_conf.js - app config
+ server_conf.js - app config
- * routes.js - all current routes (should be split)
+ routes.js - all current routes (should be split)

- - acl
+ /acl

-    * acl.js - connect acl with db
+  acl.js - connect acl with db
-    * acl_conf.js - config for acl
+  acl_conf.js - config for acl

- - app - Angular web app.
+ /app - Angular web app.
 (To start app run 'serve' in app folder.
 It should run in 3000 port)

-    * home - if user is logged in - give him access if not propose him to log in, also admin can manage users roles
+  /home - if user is logged in - give him access if not propose him to log in,
+    also admin can manage users roles

-    * libs - temporary directory with libs
+  /libs - temporary directory with libs

- - auth0
+ /auth0

-    * auth0.js - connect with AUTH0 service to get user from auth0 user
+  auth0.js - connect with AUTH0 service to get user from auth0 user
-    * authenticate - connect with AUTH0 for checking user
+  authenticate - connect with AUTH0 for checking user

- - conf - folder with configs for app
+ /conf - folder with configs for app

- - models - folder with user models
+ /models - folder with user models

-    * user.js - user model
+  user.js - user model

- - routes - server routes
+ /routes - server routes